PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA (behind Ivy's Porch)

 Kentucky Beefsteak | Orange | Beefsteak, large | 95 | Large, golden orange beefsteak.
 Big, sweet flavors. |

-Lemon Boy F1 | Yellow | Round, medium | 75 | High yielding hybrid with VFN disease resistance.
-Gorgeous color.
+Lemon Boy Plus F1 | Yellow | Round, medium | 75 | High yielding hybrid with VFN disease resistance.
 "C" |

-Love Apple | Dark Red | Beefsteak, medium | 85 | Mahogany fruits, wonderful taste.
+Love Apple | Dark Red | Beefsteak, M | 85 | Mahogany fruits, wonderful taste.
 Our signature variety. |

 Momotaro F1 | Pink | Round, medium | 70 | Japanese hybrid with superb taste & perfectly sweet fruit.
 "C" |

-Mortgage Lifter | Pink/Red | Beefsteak, medium | 82 | Famous old heirloom.
+Mortgage Lifter | Pink/Red | Beefsteak, M | 82 | Famous old heirloom.
 Prolific.
 Tasty.
 Meaty.
 Few seeds. |

-New Girl F1 | Red | Beefsteak, medium | 62 | Hybrid with better flavor & disease resistance than Early Girl.
+New Girl F1 | Red | Beefsteak, M | 62 | Hybrid with better flavor & disease resistance than Early Girl.
 "C" |

 Nova F1 | Orange | Grape, cherry | 60 | Productive, fast-growing, hybrid snacking tomato.
 "C" |

-Paul Robeson | Chocolate | Beefsteak, medium | 80 | Chef’s favorite.
+Paul Robeson | Chocolate | Beefsteak, M | 80 | Chef’s favorite.
 Complex flavors.
 Prize-winning tomato. |

 Ramapo F1 | Red | Round, large | 85 | Hybrid by Rutgers that packs that old "Jersey tomato" flavor. |

-Red Robin, F1 | Red | Round, small | 65 | Hybrid super cute table-top micro tomato.
-Pretty much a novelty to grow such a tiny tomato plant in a small pot for patio tables.
-New for 2022 |
+Red Robin F1 | Red | Round, small | 65 | Novelty micro plant for patio tabletops.
+"C" |

-San Marzano | Red | Plum, medium | 78 | Gold standard of sauce tomatoes.
-Truly one of Italy's greatest treasures. |
+San Marzano II | Red | Plum, medium | 78 | A suped-up version of an old favorite.
+Classic Italian sauce tomato. |

 Sexy Beast | Pink | Oxheart, large | 80 | Love Apple's own cultivar.
-Beautiful pink heart-shaped and oh-so-sweet! |
+Beautiful pink heart-shaped and sweet! |

 Sisters | Red | Beefsteak, M/L | 80 | Deep red fruits come in fast and furious.
 Great flavor too! |